Elizabeth Williams (basketball): Connecticut Sun (2015)

 Williams was drafted fourth overall by the Connecticut Sun in the 2015 WNBA draft.
 Her rookie season was her only season with the Sun, where she averaged 3.3 points, 2.3 rebounds, and 0.9 blocks per game.

 Atlanta Dream (2016–2021)

 She was traded to the Atlanta Dream for the 2016 WNBA season.
 For 2016, after experiencing increased per game averages of 11.9 points, 8.1 rebounds, and 2.3 blocks, she won the WNBA Most Improved Player Award.

 Activism

 Williams led a basketball driven campaign to force Atlanta team owner Senator Kelly Loeffler to renege on her comments about the Black Lives Matter movement.
 Williams was also a part of a campaign consisting of Atlanta Dream players to elect Loeffler's opponent, Raphael Warnock, the eventual winner of the 2020-21 special election for US senator of Georgia.

-Washington Mystics (2022–present)
+Washington Mystics (2022)

 In an article for The Players' Tribune published on February 4, 2022, Williams detailed the circumstances and her rationales behind her decision to sign with the Washington Mystics for her eighth WNBA season.

+Chicago Sky (2023–present)

+On February 3, 2023, Williams signed a two-year contract with the Chicago Sky.

+On June 6, 2024, Williams suffered a torn meniscus, which sidelined her for the remainder of the 2024 season.
+On September 29, 2024, Williams signed a one-year extension with the team.

+Europe career

+Galatasaray (2025–present)

+On June 19, 2025, she signed with Galatasaray of the Turkish Women's Basketball Super League (TKBL).